Covering group

 In mathematics, a covering group of a topological group H is a covering space G of H such that G is a topological group and the covering map p : G → H is a continuous group homomorphism.
 The map p is called the covering homomorphism.
-A frequently occurring case is a double covering group, a topological double cover in which H has index 2 in G; examples include the spin groups, pin groups, and metaplectic groups.
+A frequently occurring case is a double covering group, a topological double cover in which the kernel of p has order two; examples include the spin groups, pin groups, and metaplectic groups.

 Roughly explained, saying that for example the metaplectic group Mp_{2n} is a double cover of the symplectic group Sp_{2n} means that there are always two elements in the metaplectic group representing one element in the symplectic group.

 Properties

 Let G be a covering group of H. The kernel K of the covering homomorphism is just the fiber over the identity in H and is a discrete normal subgroup of G. The kernel K is closed in G if and only if G is Hausdorff (and if and only if H is Hausdorff).
 Going in the other direction, if G is any topological group and K is a discrete normal subgroup of G then the quotient map p : G → G / K is a covering homomorphism.